mantidproject/mantid/docs/source/release/v6.0.0/diffraction.rst

 ------------

 - New algorithm :ref:`PolDiffILLReduction <algm-PolDiffILLReduction>` to perform polarised diffraction data reduction for the ILL D7 instrument.
-- New algorithm :ref:`ILLComponentSeparation <algm-ILLComponentSeparation>` to separate magnetic, nuclear coherent, and incoherent components in the ILL D7 instrument.
+- New algorithm :ref:`CrossSectionSeparation <algm-ILLComponentSeparation>` to separate magnetic, nuclear coherent, and incoherent components using spin-flip and non-spin-flip cross-sections.
 - New algorithm :ref:`D7YIGPositionCalibration <algm-D7YIGPositionCalibration>` to perform wavelength and detector position calibration for the ILL D7 instrument.

 Powder Diffraction